tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 } ImportedIdentity;
 ~~~

 The list of KDFID values is maintained by IANA as described in {{IANA}}.
+External PSKs MUST NOT
+be imported for versions of (D)TLS 1.2 or prior versions.
+See {{rollout}} for discussion on
+how imported PSKs for TLS 1.3 and non-imported PSKs for earlier versions co-exist for incremental
+deployment.

 ImportedIdentity.context MUST include the context used to derive the EPSK, if any exists.
 If the EPSK is a key derived from some other protocol or sequence of protocols,